Amitbarvaz/Mindtools/README.md

-# Serafin
+# Mindtools
 _Logic-driven web content creation kit_

-Serafin is a Django-based web platform that gives content builders a set of flexible building blocks for creating logic-driven sites.
+Mindtools source code is based on Serafin, is a Django-based web platform that gives content builders a set of flexible building blocks for creating logic-driven sites.
 Examples include:

 - Web forms and questionaires
 - Self-help programs
 - E-learning programs
 - Dynamic websites with a complex underlying logic

-Serafin was developed by [Inonit AS](http://inonit.no/) for [SERAF](http://www.med.uio.no/klinmed/english/research/centres/seraf/), the Norwegian Centre for Addiction Research at the University of Oslo, in order for them to create a program to help users stop smoking while gathering research data on the efficacy of therapeutic techniques.
-The program, Endre, and its content is [available here](https://github.com/inonit/serafin-endre).
+Originally, Serafin was developed by [Inonit AS](http://inonit.no/) for [SERAF](http://www.med.uio.no/klinmed/english/research/centres/seraf/), the Norwegian Centre for Addiction Research at the University of Oslo, in order for them to create a program to help users stop smoking while gathering research data on the efficacy of therapeutic techniques.
+Mindtools was then upgraded in several stepsby, by an independant contractor and then by DrorSoft, for the Digital Interventions Psychology lab at the University of Haifa.

 Program flow is controlled on different levels.
 Sessions are built as a series of pages or other events (e-mail, SMS), allowing the users' path to be controlled by logic applied to their choices.
 Sessions may be put into sequence, where registered users are invited to follow the Program day by day, or sessions may be accessed manually.
 Pages and other content may present text, media, or forms for the user to fill out.